-- 1. In the Wizard Login window (see Fig. 4:4-6), type in the Username created during the quick start installation Wizard process. - 2.
-Type in the Password created for the Username during the quick start installation Wizard process. - 3.
-Click Login to display the Wizard screen:
+- 1. In the Wizard Login window (see Fig. 4:4-6), type in the Username created during the wizard hardware installation process. - 2.
+Type in the Password created for the Username during the wizard hardware installation process. - 3.
+Click Login to display the wizard screen: